oslabs-beta/GuarDenoQL/README.md

   .listen(3000, () => console.log(`☁  Started on http://localhost:3000`));
 ```

-GuarDenoQL is fully configurable per feature.
+GuarDenoQL is fully customizable.

 Users can use either the depth limiter, cost limiter or both.

-The first argument is the `schema`, the second argument is the `query` and the
+The first argument is the `schema`, the second argument is the `query`, and the
 third argument is an `Object` with up to two properties: `depthLimitOptions`
 and/or `costLimitOptions`.